wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

 To find the right Azure Policy definitions for your Azure resources, see
 <a target="_blank" href="https://www.azadvertizer.net/index.html">https://www.azadvertizer.net/index.html</a> by
 <a target="_blank" href="https://www.linkedin.com/in/julianhayward/">Julian Hayward</a> in Germany.
-AzAdvertizer tracks updates of Governance policies (BuiltIn, ALZ, AMBA, Community), including Preview and Deprecated policies.
+AzAdvertizer tracks updates of Governance policies (BuiltIn, ALZ (Azure Landing Zone), AMBA (Azure Monitor Baseline Alerts), Community), including Preview and Deprecated policies.
- Policy built-in  Policy ALZ  Initiative  Alias  Role
+ Provides the definition of each Policy.

 at <a target="_blank" href="https://www.linkedin.com/company/azure-security-center/">Azure Security Center</a> has a <a target="_blank" href="https://www.youtube.com/watch?v=dxMaYF2GB7o">VIDEO</a> on Azure Policy for Azure Security Center.